Piece rates & commission payments

 - be paid as an extra incentive on top of an employee’s pay or

 - make up an employee’s whole wage (commission only payments).

 When an employee can be paid commission as an incentive

 An employee can be paid commission as an incentive at any time.

 An award or registered agreement can set out rules about how this can be done.

-When can an employee be paid commission only?
+When a employee can be paid commission only